 Located in the Ramblas area near to Barcelona’s old port the Teatre Principal was built in 1848 on the site of the earlier Teatre de la Santa Creu (1596-1788 when it was destroyed by fire and rebuilt).
 The 1848 building was designed by architect Daniel Molina as a live theatre.

 It presented one of the earliest motion picture shows on 6th June 1896.
 It was converted into a full time cinema, known as the Principal Palace on 7th March 1919, with a seating capacity of 1,600.
+In 1936 it was turned into a recruitment center for fighters in the Spanish Civil War.
 On 17th September 1939, there was a slight change of name to Principal Palacio.
 On 24th April 1943 a 490 seat cinema was created within the building and it opened as the Cine Latino, with the main auditorium continuing as Principal Palacio.